 Procedures should be measured against Activities

-Tools should be selected based on alignment with outcomes and activities
+Tools should be selected based on alignment with Outcomes and Activities

 A premature focus on tools has the result of shaping business outcomes that are tied to a specific tool.
 Starting with a clear focus on activities and outcomes actually increases the likelihood of innovation over starting with a tool focus.
 Referring back to my start on paper article, the predefined capabilities of a tool actually project activities and outcomes on to the business.
 It should be the business activities and outcomes that project on to the tool in order to qualify it as a fit.
-Rather than ask “how can our business use this?” we want to say “how can the tool accommodate this activity?”.
+Rather than ask “how can our business use this?” we want to say “how can the tool accommodate this specific, business aligned activity?”

 Inspiration and SaaS

 Some might argue that exploration of the features and structure of tools, vendors, etc. can inspire new visions of activities and outcomes in a business.
 I don’t disagree, and there may be some industries or business functions where that is more true than others.
-In cases where a business function has been normalized by social convention or outside regulation, there may not exist much flexibility to define activities or outcomes in any way other than that convention or regulation.
+In cases where a business function has been normalized by convention or outside regulation, there may not exist much flexibility to define activities or outcomes in any way other than that convention or regulation.
 In those cases, the typical vectors for tool selection and procedural discussions about business continuity and budget may be sufficient.
-That is one of the reasons that off the shelf software, and later SaaS, has been so successful.
+That is one of the reasons that off the shelf software, and SaaS, have been so successful.